sandeep45/sandeep45.github.io/_posts/2015-08-14-testing-webhooks.md

 1. Parsing the data sent by the external system
 2. Is able to use that data and update the database

-I started by doing a functional test in rspec.
+I started by creating a functional test in rspec.
 I stored the paramters normally sent by a webhook in a hash called `valid_attrbutes`.
-T I also created another hash called `invalid_attributes` where i stored the parameters incorrectly.
+I also created another hash called `invalid_attributes` where i stored the parameters incorrectly.

 Then i called my webhook with these parameters and tested that my code was handling the data correctly.
 Below is an example